Deep Reactive Ion Etching (DRIE): Bosch Process Guide for MEMS & TSV

 Deep isolation trenches (20–100 μm) in power semiconductor devices provide electrical isolation between high‑voltage and low‑voltage regions.
 Superjunction MOSFETs and IGBTs use DRIE‑etched trenches that are subsequently filled with oxide or polysilicon to create the charge‑balanced structures necessary for high breakdown voltage.

-5) Common Defects and Challenges
+5) Scallop Control and Common DRIE Defects

-5.1 Sidewall Scalloping
+5.1 Sidewall Scalloping & Cycle-Time Tuning

 Figure 2: Sidewall Scalloping — Close‑up of periodic sidewall roughness from Bosch cycles, effect of cycle duration on scallop depth, mitigation strategies, and comparison of Bosch (scalloped, Ra 50–200 nm) vs cryogenic DRIE (smooth, Ra < 10 nm)